NourEldinShobier/NourEldinShobier/README.md

 <h1 align="center"><👋 Hello, World! /></h1>

 I wear different hats.
-I’m a full-stack developer and a Flutter enthusiast who has been playing with it ever since it was Beta.
+I’m a senior software engineer and a Flutter geek who has been playing with it ever since it was Beta.
 I love exploring new tech stacks 💻 and leveraging them to build cool stuff 🛠️.

 In my spare time, I like to watch anime or listen to Adele and Of Monsters and Men.